 Curious about the human experience across millennia and cultures, we are seeking to better understand our past, to illuminate our present and improve our future.

-a 2:1 honours degree in archaeology, history, ancient history, conservation and heritage, or an equivalent international degree
+- a 2:1 honours degree in a relevant subject area such as ancient history, archaeology, conservation, heritage, history, or an equivalent international degree

 English Language requirements: